T

 Insider tips

-• Learn a few basic Arabic or French phrases; while English is spoken in tourist areas, local interactions are enhanced by attempting the local languages.
+• Learn a few basic Arabic or French phrases; while English is understood in tourist areas, local languages are appreciated.

 Packing highlights